CyberFvde/Secure-Code-Commandments/README.md

 ## The Commandments

 1. **Input Validation:** Validate all user input data to prevent malicious data injection.
 Use OWASP advice and perform code review to ensure input validation is implemented correctly.
+This is easy due to the fact that alot of well known frameworks such as Django, React, express etc have this built in already.

 2. **Output Encoding:** Implement output encoding to prevent XSS attacks.
 Perform code review to ensure output encoding is implemented correctly.